liam-stuart/liam-stuart.github.io/_pages/about.md

   -
 ---

-I am currently a PhD student and part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/) at the University of St Andrews.
+I am currently a mathematics PhD student and part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/) at the University of St Andrews.

 My research interests are focused on fractal geometry and dynamical systems.